 Thobes, otherwise called dishdashas or kanduras, depending on the country of the Arab world, have been used as a form of apparel by men for so many years.
-Not only staples in daily wear but cultural identity and pride also call for their usage.
-It starts with the Moroccan intricate thobes, as simple as they could go, and moves up to Emirati trends in a neat and sleek way.
+Not only staples in daily wear, but cultural identity and pride also call for their usage.
+It starts with the Moroccan intricate thobes, as simple as they could be, and moves up to Emirati trends in a neat and sleek way.

 The Eternal Allure of Thobes Through Cultures